Skip to main content

 6 mentions Positive Neutral Negative

-• “Character development is fairly intricate so far, and there's enough skills and systems to experiment with that I'm enjoying myself.”
+• “Character development is fairly intricate so far and there are enough skills and systems to experiment with, which makes it enjoyable.”

-• “The character design is super fun; I have been playing the lance character.”
+• “The character design is super fun; I have been playing the lance dude.”

 • “The character design looks straight out of Warcraft 'next gen' rejects lineup.”